Roma-class ironclad

 The Roma class was a pair of ironclad warships built for the Italian Regia Marina (Royal Navy) in the 1860s and 1870s.
 The class comprised two ships, Roma and Venezia.
 Roma was a broadside ironclad armed with five 10 in and twelve 8 in guns, while Venezia was converted into a central battery ship during construction, armed with a much more powerful battery of eighteen 10-inch guns.
 Neither ship had an eventful career, due in large part to their rapid shift to obsolescence.
 Venezia and Roma were withdrawn from service for auxiliary duties in 1880 and 1890, respectively.
 Both were stricken from the naval register in 1895 and broken up for scrap the following year, Roma having been badly damaged in a fire in 1895.

 Design

 The Roma class was designed by Insp.
 Eng.
-Giuseppe De Luca, who initially planned to build both ships as broadside ironclads.
+Giuseppe De Luca, who initially planned to build both ships as broadside ironclads, during the Austro-Italian ironclad arms race.
 By this time, however, other navies had begun to build central battery ships, which concentrated a smaller number of guns in an armored casemate that had limited capability for end-on fire.
 This change allowed the ship to be shorter, which in turn required less armor and made the ship more maneuverable.
 As a result, De Luca re-designed the second ship of the class, Venezia, into a central battery ironclad while she was under construction.